Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 From a workflow point of view, each Plug-ins executes a certain task and is fully responsible for doing it's job.
 Workflows are a chain of tasks that may split in several paths and may span through more than one device.

+In some cases workflows interconnect with each other, forming a _workflow chain_ that usually spans more than one _Platform_.

 <br>
 ### Transactions